 By late afternoon of only my fifth day atop Glacier Peak I was absolutely exhausted, mostly from all the excitement of camping alone there after twenty years of aspiring for this.
 Yet if you dream big enough dreams in any walk of life, kids - make a plan and stick with it even unto the bitter end - every now and then they actually come true!
 And so it was for me there atop this majestic and splendid and unforgiving two-mile tall volcano; I was greatly blessed.

 As late as 7:15 pm I sat inside the tent debating whether or not to expose myself to the fierce elements again.
 The relative warmth of earlier had given way to a northwesterly as a low-pressure center inundated Western Washington and cleared the air.
 It was extremely cold.
 There wouldn't be anything worthwhile to shoot that night anyway, so why even bother?
-Why not just burrow in my warm sleeping bag and maybe make some nice hot chocolate instead little pussy boy?
+Why not just burrow in my warm sleeping bag and maybe make some hot chocolate instead?

-So that hot chocolate, something sweet, brought me sailing right out of my slump.
-When the sky turned pink over the tent I ran for the door with the camera case in hand!
+Then that hot chocolate, something sweet, brought me sailing right out of my slump.
+When the sky turned pink over the tent I ran for the door with the camera case in hand.
 Making my way across the glacier and onto the edge of a massive drop-off my mind just whirred, unable to grasp the scene at first.
-After quickly shoveling away spindrift and setting up my tripod and camera again I turned on my little radio, tuned into what seemed like a pretty good station and went to work.
+After quickly shoveling away spindrift and setting up my tripod and camera again, I turned on my little radio, tuned into what seemed like a pretty good station and went to work.

 After surviving a good photo session and upon my return to the tent, I promised myself, I would fry up the one remaining can of Spam as a reward.